melon-code/ConsoleSnake/README.md

 `portalBorders`

-If true the border teleports snake to other side of the game field
+If true the border teleports snake to the other side of the game field

 `enableBigFood`